 Let’s add a cube and a plane object to the scene and reduce the health by 20% when the cube collides with the plane.

-- Create a new script and attach it to your player.
-It’s the cube in this case.
+1. Create a new script called “health” and attach it to your player.
+In this case, it’s the default Unity cube.

 using UnityEngine;